Ryan Peters (footballer)

 Ryan Vincent Peters (born 21 August 1987) is an English retired semi-professional footballer who played as a right back.
+He is currently manager of club Maidenhead United.

-He began his career at Brentford in the Football League and after his release in 2008, he dropped into non-League football and played until his retirement in 2019.
-He is currently assistant manager at Maidenhead United.
+A product of the Brentford youth system, Peters began his senior career with the club in the Football League.
+After his release in 2008, he dropped into non-League football.
+Peters played for Margate, Braintree Town and Maidenhead United until his retirement in 2019.
+Beginning in 2015, he served Maidenhead United as first team coach and then assistant manager.
+He became interim manager of the club in November 2025 and was appointed to the role permanently in May 2026.

 Playing career

 Brentford

 After beginning his career as a forward and winger, Peters graduated from the Brentford youth team to the first team during the 2004–05 League One season and made his senior debut as a 51st-minute substitute for Jay Tabb in a 3–0 defeat to Peterborough United on 21 August 2004.
 He made his first start for the club in the following match, lasting 54 minutes of a 2–0 League Cup first round defeat to Ipswich Town, before being substituted for Jay Tabb.
 After a period away on loan in late 2004, Peters returned to the team in early 2005 and signed a one-year professional contract, with the option of a further year, effective from the end of the 2004–05 season.
 He scored the first senior goal of his career in a 3–3 draw with Sheffield Wednesday on 25 February 2005.
 Peters finished the 2004–05 season with 12 appearances and one goal.

 Over the course of the 2005–06 and 2006–07 seasons, Peters failed to break through into the first team and after Brentford's relegation to League Two and the appointment of new manager Terry Butcher in 2007, he fell out of favour.
 He made six appearances in the first two months of the 2007–08 season before leaving on loan and then being released in January 2008.
 During 3 1/2 seasons at Griffin Park, Peters made 47 appearances and scored two goals.